What Does a Law Clerk Do?

 Appellate law clerks research and analyze complex legal issues in civil and criminal appeals.
 They also brief the judge and legal staff on the facts and issues of a particular case prior to oral argument.
 They'll often assist at judicial proceedings, but they can't play an active role in this regard until they've passed the bar exam.

 These clerks research and write bench memoranda, orders, opinions, and other legal documents.
 Other duties might include maintaining the chambers library and supervising chambers staff.
 Appellate law clerks tend to have a great deal of power because they make recommendations regarding the disposition of appeals and they can heavily influence a judge’s decision.

-Law Clerk Salaries
+Law Clerk Salary

-Salaries can vary depending upon the clerk's experience, whether she's yet been admitted to the bar, locality pay adjustments, and the type of clerk position—whether it's career, term, or temporary.
+Salaries can vary depending upon the clerk's experience, whether they've yet been admitted to the bar, locality pay adjustments, and the type of clerk position—whether it's career, term, or temporary.
 Some state courts historically pay more than others, including New York, Connecticut, West Virginia, Illinois, Oklahoma, North Dakota, Nevada, and Washington.

 A significant difference in pay exists between state and federal law clerks.
 Federal clerkships are the highest paying and most competitive positions.